galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-manage-cps.md

 ### Retrieve a subset of properties in a namespace

 To filter the properties that are returned, without specifying the property name, use the `–prefix`, `–suffix`, and ``--infix`` flags.
 You can specify more than one `--infix` value by using a comma separated list.
-For example, to return properties in the `framework` namespace, that start with `test`, end with `stream`, and contain `batch` and `production` use the following command:
+For example, to return properties in the `docker` namespace that start with `docker`, end with `hostname`, and contain `engine` use the following command:

 On Mac and Unix: